 But what they may not be aware of is that paid surveys have been around for decades.

-In this blog post, we will take a look at the history behind these types of studies and how it has evolved.
+In this blog post, we will look at the history behind these types of studies and how they have evolved.

 Paid surveys are a relatively new concept that has grown in popularity across the world over the past few decades.